-Texas has several major cities and a number of respected universities, such as Texas A&M, the University of Texas at Austin, and Rice University.
-The steadily increasing enrollment in Texas universities leads to increased funding and improvements in technology and resources.
+Texas hosts several respected universities, such as Texas A&M, the University of Texas at Austin, and Rice University.
+The increasing enrollment in Texas universities leads to increased funding and improvements in technology and resources.

-Computer science programs in Texas form a major part of the state’s higher education landscape, especially as Texas takes steps to improve technological education for students at all levels.
-Texas students live in some of the most dynamic cities in the nation and have access to a variety of companies with which to intern, network, and find employment.
-Online computer science programs in Texas offer networking opportunities for distance learners.
+Computer science programs in Texas form a major part of the state's higher education landscape.
+Texas students live in some of the most dynamic cities in the nation and enjoy access to diverse companies with which to intern, network, and find employment.
+Online computer science programs in Texas also offer networking opportunities for distance learners.

 Computer Science Careers in Texas

-After earning an online computer science degree in Texas, graduates pursue careers across the country and around the world.
-The tech industry is growing as technology and consumer demands evolve, and startups and major corporations are now located in every state.
+After earning an online computer science degree in Texas, graduates may pursue careers worldwide.
+With technology and consumer demands evolving, there are startups and major corporations in every state seeking computer science professionals.

-Texas is steadily growing its presence in the technology industry, and many established businesses in the state are becoming increasingly reliant on computers.
-Although attending a computer science college in Texas does not guarantee a job after graduation, students have the advantage of internship and networking opportunities, which improve their marketability whether they pursue positions in Texas or outside the state.
+Texas is growing its presence in the technology industry, and many businesses in the state are becoming increasingly reliant on computers.
+Although attending a computer science college in Texas does not guarantee a job after graduation, students enjoy the advantage of internship and networking opportunities, which improve marketability whether pursuing positions in Texas or outside the state.

 Computer Science Employers in Texas

-- AT&T: Headquartered in Dallas, AT&T has more than 270,000 employees.
-The company has interests in many parts of the technology industry, but it focuses on phone service.
-AT&T is constantly seeking new talent.
+- AT&T: Headquartered in Dallas, AT&T boasts more than 270,000 employees.
+The company holds interests in many parts of the technology industry, but it focuses on phone service.
+It is constantly seeking new talent.

-- DELL: One of the largest computer companies in the world, DELL is based in Round Rock and employs more than 101,000 people globally.
-DELL is one of the leading manufacturers of computers and hires computer science professionals from various fields.
+- Dell: One of the largest computer companies in the world, Dell is based in Round Rock and employs more than 101,000 people globally.
+It is one of the leading manufacturers of computers and hires computer science professionals from various fields.

-- Samsung: Samsung employs nearly 500,000 people worldwide, and its American operations are based in Richardson, Texas.
-As a leader in technology products, Samsung needs computer science graduates to develop and perfect new technology.
+- Samsung: Samsung employs nearly 500,000 people worldwide, and its American operations are based in Richardson.
+As a leader in technology products, Samsung needs computer science graduates to develop and troubleshoot new technology.